xero3a/linux-admin-reference-guide/automation/n8n-ovbm.md

 $ sudo npm install n8n -g

-**Note:** Note: You may see "213 packages looking for funding" — this is expected for open source packages managed via npm.
+**Note:** Note: You may see "# of packages looking for funding" — this is expected for open source packages managed via npm.

 ---